Mahmoud12501/Mahmoud12501/README.md

-- 👋 Hi, I’m @Mahmoud12501
+- 👋 Hi there, I'm Mahmoud
-- 👀 I’m interested in back end and security
+- 👀 I’m interested in back end and cyber security
 - 🌱 I’m currently learning  CS in FCI BSU
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Reaching an advanced level in python and django